legumeinfo/datastore-specifications/Genus/species/expression/workflow_guide.md

 ```
 5) coexpression.tsv

 The following script will produce "gene-to-gene_covariance_correlation.tsv" which contains coexpression and Pearson correlation coefficient statistics for all all pairwise gene comparisons.
-It also output a pair-wise matrix for each of these two stats which may be deleted if not desired.
+It also outputs a pair-wise matrix for each of these two stats which may be deleted if not desired.
 Requires the doParallel package (within the doparallel conda environment).
 ```
 Rscript --vanilla  correlation_metrics.R rnaseq_out/star_salmon/salmon.merged.gene_counts.tsv
 ```